- Excellent quality

 Snugs Earphones – Design and Comfort

 We headed on down to the audiologist, where one of the Snugs team was waiting.
 If you’ve never had your ear impressions taken, it’s a largely inoffensive, entirely pain-free experience.
 A fast-drying squidgy material is injected into your ears, left there for a few minutes and then removed.
 You need fairly clean ears for the procedure to be possible, but should your lug holes be fine, the whole process only takes about 15 minutes.
+The 3D scanning option is slightly less invasive but takes about half the time.

 You then pick your style and Snugs will have your ear tips sent within a few days.
 Similar services have been available for years, but none has quite had the accessibility of Snugs.
 You can make your order from the website, and there’s no ‘pro’ side of the business to put you off – as there is with rival ACS.